-Legally offering psilocybin mushroom Therapy through ceremony
+Legally offering psilocybin mushroom as Sacrament in ceremony

 Although our Constitutional Rights include a freedom to practice religion, Plant Medicine work remains a controversial subject as it fits in to that freedom.
-Many churches out there who work with Peyote, Psilocybin, Ayahuasca or San Pedro will claim that since they are a church, they do have a right to practice their religion even if it involves working with a Schedule I illegal substance.
-In fact, it is argued that the mere idea of the DEA requiring a petition or request to work with these plants is already a violation of this right.
-The first time we contacted an attorney to help us, he actually said this very thing.
+That is to say, we specifically mean Ceremonial Spiritual Worship with Psilocybin Mushrooms as Sacrament.
+There are many underground churches around the Country who work with Peyote, Psilocybin, Ayahuasca or San Pedro under the premise that they do have a right to practice their religion even if it involves working with a "Schedule I illegal substance".
+In fact, it is argued that the mere idea of the DEA requiring a petition or request to work with these plants is already a violation of this right to religious freedom.

-With this in mind, we have opted to collaborate with the DEA through the process of submitting a Request for Exemption to work with Psilocybin Mushrooms as part of our Shamanic Plant Medicine Ceremonies (specifically Psilocybin Mushroom Therapy style Ceremony) and have made all necessary accommodations to be in compliance with their standards.
-We wish to offer our participants safety in both the legal and physical sense as well as full transparency with all that we do.
-We have great respect and reverence for the plants, for our country and for the sacredness of this work.
+With all of these things in mind, we have opted to collaborate with the DEA through the process of submitting a Request for Exemption to work with Psilocybin Mushrooms as Sacrament in our Shamanic Plant Medicine Ceremonies and have made all necessary accommodations to be in compliance with their documented standards.
+We wish to offer our participants safety in both the legal and physical sense as well as full transparency with all that we do with the hope that the DEA will uphold this right to practice our religion of Shamanism.